1750–1775 in Western fashion: Shirt and stock

-Shirt sleeves were full, gathered at the wrist and dropped shoulder.
+Shirt sleeves were full, gathered at the wrist and had a dropped shoulder seam.
 Full-dress shirts had ruffles of fine fabric or lace, while undress shirts ended in plain wrist bands.

 Breeches, shoes, and stockings

-Knee-length breeches fitted snugly and had a fall-front opening.
+Knee-length breeches fitted snugly and typically had a fall-front opening.

 Low-heeled leather shoes fastened with buckles were worn with silk or woollen stockings.
 Boots were worn for riding.
 The buckles were either polished metal, usually in silver—sometimes with the metal cut into false stones in the Paris style—or with paste stones, although there were other types.
 These buckles were often quite large and one of the world's largest collections can be seen at Kenwood House.

 Hairstyles and headgear

-Wigs were worn by middle and upperclass men, or the hair was worn long, brushed back from the forehead and "clubbed" (tied back at the nape of the neck) with a black ribbon.
-Wigs were generally now short, but long wigs continued to be popular with the older generation.
-Hair was powdered for formal, evening occasions.
+Wigs were worn by middle and upper class men, or the hair was worn long, brushed back from the forehead and "clubbed" (tied back at the nape of the neck) with a black ribbon.
+Black silk bags could enclose the queue.
+Wigs grew shorter and less full than they had been in earlier years, but long wigs continued to be popular with the older generation.
+Hair was powdered for formal occasions.

-Wide-brimmed hats turned up on three sides called "cocked hats"—called tricorns in later eras—were worn in mid-century.
+Wide-brimmed hats turned up on three sides called "cocked hats"—called tricorns in later eras—were worn in the mid-century.